pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 911 Factory Pattern

+Today was very confusing in my work to understand difficult things is difficult, but also the pressure to finish things fast in these moments I wonder if programming is for me, well I hope this will improve with the years.

 ##### Day 910 Builder Pattern

 Today I was studying the builder pattern, in my work I achieve to advance in my tasks and can be relaxing today.

 ##### Day 909 Free Day

 After having some difficult days and a lot fo work I have relaxed a little this day I have coded a little, but the desire to code has continued with me all day, guys after spending twenty hours coding take a break.

 ##### Day 904 Having A Hard Time

 I have had a couple of bad days at work, I seem to take a long time to solve the problems, I don't like at all to fix one thing but another one has an error, I need to take it easy and see all possible options.

 ##### Day 903 The Phrase If It Works Don't Touch It

 lately we have had many problems at work with functionalities that work and after some changes they no longer work correctly.

 **Day 1 - 50 HTML - CSS - Javascript**  [here](./day0-50.md)</br>
 **Day 51 - 100 Javascript** [here](./day51-100.md)</br>